gideonibemerejr/SEI-CC-2/work/w08/d2/03-04-django-one-to-many-models/django-one-to-many-models.md

 Because we used `choices=MEALS` in the `Feeding` model, `FeedingForm` generated a `<select>` instead of the typical `<input type="text">` for a `CharField`.

-But, `<select>` dropdowns need to be initialized when using Materialize.
+But, `<select>` dropdowns also need to be initialized when using Materialize.

 It doesn't require any options, just select it and init it: